 The first and second pages of the unit focus specifically on vocabulary.
-Each unit starts with a main picture which introduces the new vocabulary for the unit.
-The artwork usually illustrates activities involving the three main characters: Lucy, Tom and Zoe, a parrot.
+Each unit starts with a big picture which introduces the new vocabulary for the unit.
+The artwork usually illustrates activities involving the three main characters: Sarah, George and Max, the dog.
 They do lots of interesting things with other friends and family which provide a framework for the topics.

-The words are practised using Listen.
-Look and point.
-They are then presented in a box below the picture.
-In the second exercise, there is always a listen-and-check activity to highlight pronunciation.
+The words are practised using Look, listen and point.
+They are then presented in the second exercise, where there is always a listen-and-check-and-say activity to highlight pronunciation.
 Say the Sounds sections introduce activities, such as chants and tongue twisters to practise specific sounds.
 There are exercises to help the students to write them down accurately and remember them.
 Additional exercises, such as match, look and write; say and play provide enjoyable ways to help the students to consolidate their learning with pair and group activities.
 There are also Look & Learn boxes which focus on specific aspects of grammar and vocabulary.
-The UK vs US boxes highlight the differences between British and American English, such as film (UK) and movie (US) and ensure complete coverage of the A1 Movers wordlist.
+The UK vs US boxes highlight the differences between British and American English, such as film (UK) and movie (US) and ensure complete coverage of the A2 Flyers wordlist.